tanvimagdum/Stock-Investment-Calculator/Assignment_7/res/README - Assignment 7.txt

 Running the Project for Assignment 7

-1. Open the terminal inside the folder that contains Assignment7.jar, data, portfolios, src, flexible_portfolios, strategy
+1. Open the terminal inside the folder that contains Assignment7.jar, data, portfolios, src, flexible_portfolios, strategy (Note that the .jar should run from where it is in the assignment 7 folder)
 2. Execute the java command to run the executable jar file

 For Swing View